The Late Show with Stephen Colbert: Cancellation controversy

 Donald Trump reacted to the cancellation by posting "I absolutely love that Colbert got fired.
 His talent was even less than his ratings," adding, "I hear Jimmy Kimmel is next.
 Has even less talent than Colbert!"; Kimmel himself would be suspended by ABC following controversial remarks made about the assassination of Charlie Kirk.
 Kimmel had posted in support of Colbert, criticizing CBS for their decision, saying "Love you, Stephen.
 Fuck you and all your Sheldons, CBS."
 (Note: That September, Jimmy Kimmel Live! was pulled off the air that year by its network, ABC, after Kimmel made comments regarding the assassination of Charlie Kirk, which led to scrutiny by the chair of the FCC as well as Nexstar Media Group, which owns multiple ABC affiliate stations.)
-Many fans and critics have also criticized CBS for cancelling The Late Show, with petitions being set up to urge CBS to reverse their decision.
-In August 2025, a For Your Consideration billboard in California for Jimmy Kimmel Live! targeted at the voters in the upcoming 77th Primetime Emmy Awards had the message "I'm voting for Stephen," with both shows nominated in the same category.
-Kimmel later said that the idea that the show was losing $40 million was "beyond nonsensical" because it only accounted for advertising revenue, and not affiliate fees.
+In August 2025, a For Your Consideration billboard in California for Jimmy Kimmel Live! targeted at the voters in the upcoming 77th Primetime Emmy Awards had the message "I'm voting for Stephen", with both shows nominated in the same category.
+Kimmel later commented in an interview that the idea the show was losing $40 million was "beyond nonsensical", suggesting affiliate fees should also be considered in addition to ad revenue.
+In regard to the network's position that the decision was a financial one, former host David Letterman stated, "I'm just going to go on record as saying: They're lying ...
+They're lying weasels."

-As the news of the cancellation was released in the hours before the announcement aired, the July 17 episode was the highest rated episode of the calendar year with 3.079 million in total viewers, in addition to over 5 million viewers of the announcement on YouTube, and also prompted ratings increases in the following week and for other late-night shows.
-His monologue for the Monday episode following the cancellation announcement received over ten million views on YouTube.
+As news spread of the cancellation hours ahead of the show's next airing, Colbert's episode on July 17, 2025, was the highest rated episode of the calendar year with 3.08 million viewers, followed by over 5 million views on YouTube It also led to ratings increases the following week across all late-night talk shows.
+His 12-minute opening monologue the following Monday on July 21 received over ten million views on YouTube.
 In his first week after the cancellation announcement, he had the highest raw ratings in over two years with an average of 3 million viewers and the highest viewership share of its entire run, with viewership hitting a four-year high for airings in the month of July.
-In the South Park season 27 episode "Sermon on the 'Mount", when warning the townspeople about cancellation, Jesus Christ mentions Colbert in reference to the cancellation of The Late Show.
+Two months after the cancellation, Colbert told GQ, "I think we're the first number one show to ever get canceled."

+Following Colbert's finale, CBS defended its cancelation of The Late Show and its subsequent sale of its time slot to Allen Media Group for $15 million for the following season as the network continued to evaluate what to do with the time slot in the long term, saying: "With this 'time buy' model, we have shifted an hour that was losing roughly $40 million annually to $15 million in profit — a $55 million swing."